Uka0001/CodeWarsTasks/README.md

 # CodeWarsTasks
-My solutions of the CodeWars tasks
+My solutions from the CodeWars and LeetCode tasks